-The French tax courts strictly construe this condition and require a detailed factual analysis - CE 28 November 2012 and Versailles 17 July 2013 BNP Paribas. iii Transfer pricing France applies transfer pricing rules, largely in line with the practices adopted in other major industrial countries and EU Member States.
+Where the entity is established outside the EU, the CFC legislation would not apply only where the profits are generated by an industrial or commercial activity carried out locally.35 Further tests apply if the CFC is an intermediate holding company within a group or renders intragroup services.
+Where CFC rules apply, the positive income of the entity is subject to French corporation tax in proportion to the direct and indirect interest of the French corporate taxpayer in the entity.
+Foreign tax credit is allowed for corporation tax in the jurisdiction where the entity is established, and for withholding taxes on interest, dividends and royalties from treaty countries. iii Transfer pricing France applies transfer pricing rules largely in line with the practices adopted in other major industrial countries and EU Member States.
 The legal basis for this is a very short and general statutory provision,36 and there are no detailed regulations or administrative guidelines and very few case law precedents.
-Documentary obligations have been increased over the years,37 with penalties that may reach 5 per cent of the profits transferred abroad.38 The French tax authorities may enter into advance pricing agreements with French corporate taxpayers either unilaterally, bilaterally or multilaterally with other jurisdictions.
+Documentary obligations have been increased over time, 37 with penalties that may reach 5 per cent of the profits transferred abroad.
+38 The French tax authorities may enter into advance pricing agreements with French corporate taxpayers either unilaterally, bilaterally or multilaterally with other jurisdictions.
 Approximately 10 to 20 advance pricing agreements are concluded each year.
 In the event of reassessments of transfer pricing with treaty countries, the mutual agreement procedure may be enforced under the terms of the relevant treaty and may result in corresponding adjustments being made.
-More than 600 applications with 53 countries were outstanding at the end of 2014; 123 procedures had been completed over the year.
+At the end of 2015, 566 applications with 53 countries were outstanding; 156 procedures had been completed over the year.
 Most of them wholly or largely eliminated double taxation; less than 10 procedures failed entirely.
 An arbitration procedure is available within the EU39 and also under certain double taxation treaties, especially with the United States but it has rarely applied. iv Tax clearances and rulings Several provisions of French law enable the tax authorities to deliver clearances and rulings that are binding both upon them and the tax courts.
 40 Some have a very general scope, but do not create an obligation for the authorities to take a position.
 Others are more specific and fix a deadline, after the end of which the administrative decision is deemed favourable.
-This applies, inter alia, to requests from foreign enterprises upon the existence or not of a permanent establishment in France.
+This applies, inter alia, to requests from foreign enterprises about whether a permanent establishment exists or not in France.
 Specific rulings are also available on the taxable basis of international headquarters or logistics centres based in France.
-No specific procedure exists in relation to the acquisition of a local business by a foreign investor, and it is not common practice to seek any.
-X YEAR IN REVIEW Several series of tax measures were introduced from 2011 to 2014 with a view to raising government revenue and reducing the budget deficit.
-Most of them affected individual taxation and substantially increased the tax burden on high-income residents of France, 36 Article 57 of the French Tax Code.
+The French tax courts strictly construe this condition and require a detailed factual analysis - CE 28 November 2012 and 30 December 2015 BNP Paribas.
+36 Article 57 of the French Tax Code.